Marine wounds and stings

 Venomous fish include some species of stingrays and Scorpaenidae.
 There are many different species in the Scorpaenidae family.
 They vary in the size of their spines and the potency of the venom released through these spines.

 Jellyfish commonly have stinging nematocysts.
 They are sometimes known simply as sea nettles, though often this name is reserved for the less dangerous varieties.
-Structurally jellyfish comprise a bell shaped body with tentacles, some up to 30 metres in length.
-The nematocysts reside within theses tentacles.
+Structurally jellyfish comprise a bell-shaped body with tentacles, some up to 30 metres in length.
+The nematocysts or cnidoblasts reside within theses tentacles.
 Stings are delivered when contact is made with the tentacles and nematocysts discharge into the skin.

 Deserving special mention are:

-- Box Jellyfish or sea wasp (Chironex fleckeri) (Northern Australian waters)
+- Box jellyfish or sea wasp (Chironex fleckeri) (Northern Australian waters, where they are known as "stingers")

 - Portuguese man of war (Physalia physalis) (Atlantic, Pacific, Indian Ocean)